PASSIONLab/OpenEquivariance/README.md

 ```

 4. If you have a GPU with 80GB of memory OR supply a smaller molecular graph
-   as the xyz argument, you can run the full benchmark that includes `e3nn` and `cue`:
+   as the input file, you can run the full benchmark that includes `e3nn` and `cue`:
 ```bash
 python test/mace_driver.py carbon.xyz -o outputs/mace_tests -i e3nn cue oeq
 ```